EFT-ESP-Tool/esp-for-eft/README.md

 📦 Locate valuable items across large maps
 📍 Navigate to extracts without opening the map
 🎯 Ambush enemies before they see you

 ---

-## 🏆 Benefits

-🔧 Full overlay customization (size, opacity, color)
-💻 Runs in background without FPS drop
-📊 Designed for all EFT editions (standard to Edge of Darkness)
-🎯 Great for solo and squad raids alike

----